Cookies help us deliver our services.

 How to Get to Kamikochi:

-• There are also direct buses from Nagano and Matsumoto that take around 2 hours to reach Kamikochi.
+• There are also direct buses to Kamikochi from Nagano and Matsumoto that take around 2 hours.

 Kusatsu Onsen is a historic onsen town tucked away in the far west of Gunma Prefecture.
 The volcanic mineral hot spring waters that flow through Kusatsu are said to bring many health benefits.